buntekuh/authentication/README.md

 I believe in thin controllers.
 A controller should only have to deal with routes, the session, params, etc.

 All business logic is encapsulated within commands.
-All commands have an execute method that is very easy to read and understand.
+All commands have an execute method that is easy to read and understand.
 If a command fails it raises an exception.
 Commands are extremely useful for defining APIs